MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Serial
 ------

 The MCU sends the data to show (the pixels) to the display module through a serial bus (SPI, DSI).
 The display module holds its memory and fills it with the received data.
 It continuously refreshes its content by reading the data from this memory.
-This memory is often not *seen* by the MCU: the MCU can only write into it with the right macro (SPI or DSI).
+This memory is usually not accessible to the MCU: the MCU can only write into it with the right macro (SPI or DSI).
 This is the notion of **unmapped memory**.

 .. figure:: images/ui_display_serial.*